 Every few weeks I make Madeleine Shaw’s recipe for Cardamon Rice Pudding, which uses Basmati Rice rather than pudding rice and includes coconut cream instead of whole milk.
 Give it a try.
 I’ve not made conventional rice pudding since.
 It was a game changer for me.
-I omitted making the compote, as suggested in Madeleine’s recipe and use Bonne Maman preserve instead.
+I omitted to make the compote, as suggested in Madeleine’s recipe and use Bonne Maman preserves instead.

 Madeleine’s recipe uses Coconut Cream.
 But I always have at least 150g-200grams left over as the packets that I buy come in at 250g.
 The remainder usually rests forgotten at the back of the fridge, waiting for me to find a recipe that calls for a Coconut flavour.

 A light bulb moment came as I was looking through an old Be Ro book, where I saw a recipe for a Coconut and Lime Cake using desiccated coconut.
 So I got to work and adapted the recipe.

 Once again, I’m baking these loaves in 1lb loaf tins, because, they are much quicker to bake than a 2lb/900g loaf tin.
 And as always, I either give one to family members or freeze one for when I don’t have time to bake.

 Coconut Cream vs Coconut Milk